 It's always best to ask.
 But if you don't want to, or they won't give you an answer, contact Budget Direct Health Insurance.

-Once the information about the treatment and charges from the hospital is received and processed, Budget Direct Health Insurance will pay your account.
+Once we’ve received and processed the information about your treatment and charges from the hospital, we’ll pay your account.

 No. Budget Direct Health Insurance pays your in-patient costs, and Medicare pays your out-patient costs.

 Budget Direct Health Insurance covers emergency ambulance services by a recognised provider Australia wide.
 Does not include cover for non-emergency ambulance transport i.e. from a hospital to your home or ambulance transfers between hospitals.
 Publicly funded ambulance services and State Government transport schemes are excluded (eg.TAS/NSW/ACT/QLD).